YueWu710/YueWu710.github.io/_pages/about.md

 The system also has a non-optogenetic, Dox-inducible version.
 Upon induction, OSK along with mCherry is expressed.
 See the IF staining below.
 <img width="686" height="332" alt="Screenshot 2025-12-02 at 9 12 20 PM" src="https://github.com/user-attachments/assets/26e5f6f4-ce0d-4846-aca6-cc49d08cc6df" />

 Below are the LED illumination scheme, the corresponding mCherry-channel image, and its quantification.
-15 minutes of blue light yields a 3.25-fold fluorescence response; extended 12-hour activation yields 11.6-fold induction.

 <img width="769" height="306" alt="Screenshot 2025-12-02 at 12 18 48 AM" src="https://github.com/user-attachments/assets/66854e71-c0e3-4943-a551-00dfff3edbe7" />
 <img width="853" height="422" alt="Screenshot 2025-12-02 at 12 18 59 AM" src="https://github.com/user-attachments/assets/ec13a141-b469-4ddc-82b0-6751636f22a0" />